e10v/relative-confidence-interval/README.md

 The script does the following:
 - Simulates many experiments to generate pairs of samples (AA or AB).
-- Calculates proportions of samples where does not include zero (type I error or statistical power).
+- Calculates proportions of samples where CI does not include zero (type I error or statistical power).
 - Calculates true confidence level and it's quantiles (since we know the true parameter value).

 Links: